clangordon/physics-bioweapon/README.md

 ### “Nazi” Health Service doctors pushing the fictional “schizophrenia” narrative

+For many years, continuously, I made it clear how the vicious “Nazi” Health Service slanderous psychiatric records prevent me from having a girlfriend.
+The fear and doubt caused by the fictional medical records has been sufficient to ruin my life for years.
+The “Nazi” Health Service doctors pretend that their fictional slanders don’t destroy my life.
+The entire NHS structure needs Denazification.

 #### Approximately 2013 (Abraham Cowley Unit)
 * Dr Glenn Cornish (laughed at me)
 * Dr Parsonage (laughed at me)